alisonlei/AAT-Statistics-Review-/GUIDES/Git guide.md

-1. Download the latest version of our project, either through Git Bash cloning or by downloading the zip
+1. Download the latest version of our project, either through Git Bash cloning or by downloading the zip from the GitLab website

 2. Work on your code within this folder